survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

     pathParts
   ).toString();

   // 3.
-Assert the file using your testing framework.
+TODO: Assert the file using your testing framework.
 });
 ```

 T> [See Stack Overflow](https://stackoverflow.com/questions/39923743/is-there-a-way-to-get-the-output-of-webpack-node-api-as-a-string) for related discussion.

+{pagebreak}

 ## Conclusion